polaris-slo-cloud/polaris-slo-framework/ts/README.md

 ```
 npm run build -- <subproject-name>
 ```
-For example, to build the cli-polaris-cli app:
+For example, to build the polaris-cli app:
 ```
-npm run build -- cli-polaris-cli
+npm run build -- polaris-cli
 ```

 The output can then be found in the `dist` folder.